OfficeDev/office-scripts-docs/docs/develop/pivottables.md

   });
 ```

 Some `ShowAsRule`s need another field or item in that field as a comparison.
-The following code snippet again changes the display for the "Crates Sold at Farm".
+The following code snippet again changes the display for "Crates Sold at Farm".
 This time, the field will show each value's difference from the value of the "Lemons" in that farm row.
+If a farm has not sold any lemons, the field shows "#N/A".

 ```typescript
   const farmSales = farmPivot.getDataHierarchy("Sum of Crates Sold at Farm");